 As guardians of Stonehenge and its World Heritage Site, we and English Heritage see the announcement today (1 December 2014) as a landmark decision in the modern history of one of the most famous places in the world.

 ‘The importance of this announcement today cannot be overstated,’ said Helen Ghosh, our Director General.
 ‘After many false starts and challenges, this does for the first time feel like a real opportunity to tackle the blight of the road that dominates the landscape of Stonehenge.’

-‘If designed well, putting the A303 into a 2.9km tunnel will bring the Stonehenge Landscape together once more, creating space for nature and improving the site’s tranquillity.’
+‘If designed well, putting the A303 into a tunnel of at least 2.9km will bring the Stonehenge Landscape together once more, creating space for nature and improving the site’s tranquillity.’

 Skylark song to replace traffic noise

 ‘I know there will be some sadness that people will no longer be able to see the stones from the road, but visitors will once again be able to hear the sounds of skylarks singing rather than the constant noise of traffic,’ added Helen.

 ‘We’re committed to finding alternative ways for even more people to see the stones on their journey and for future generations to experience and explore this inspiring prehistoric landscape as our ancestors did.’

 A longed for solution for the World Heritage Site